Back to top

 Overall accuracy and special cases (Inclusion/exclusion of asylum seekers and refugees, persons living on unauthorised or irregular basis, international students, persons who do not register/deregister,...)

 Population Data quality of the Population Information System of Digital and population data services agency is excellent.
 Asylum seekers are excluded, refugees are included.
 Information of asulym seekers is lacking from the source data: population information system (register).
-Citizens of Ukraine with temporary residence permit are not included in the population as they can apply for residency in Finland only after a one year (12 months) of stay.
+Citizens of Ukraine with temporary residence permit are included if they have applied for legal residency in Finland.
+A person with temporary residence permit can apply for legal residency in Finland only after a one year (12 months) of stay.

 Live births Data quality of the Population Information System of Digital and population data services is excellent.
 Asylum seekers are excluded, refugees are included.
 Information of asulym seekers is lacking from the source data: population information system (register).
 Unknown: birth weight, duration of gestation.
 Information is lacking from the source data population information system but is received from the Finnish instute for health and wellfare.